swethakadabgaon2709/HackAura-AI-SafetyObjectsDetection/README.md

 ---

-## 🛠️ Step-by-Step Instructions to Run and Test the Model
+## 🛠️ Step-by-Step Instructions to Run and Test the Model (USE CASE)

 ### 🏁 Quickstart